typhonjs-backbone/typhonjs-core-backbone-localstorage/README.md

 ```

 If needed, you can use the default `Backbone.sync` (instead of local storage) by passing the `origSync` option flag
-to any Backbone function, for example:
+to any Backbone function that takes optional parameters, for example:

 ```javascript
 var myModel = new SomeModel();